rosan18/Node.js/README.md

 > Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture/Node.js/pulls).
+If you find better tutorials or links, please share them by [opening a pull request](https://github.com/SocialHackersAcademy/Node.js/pulls).

-# HackYourFuture - Node.js
+# SocialHackersAcademy - Node.js

-This 3-week HYF Module is about Node.js.
+This 3-week SHA Module is about Node.js.
 We can think of Node.js as "Javascript not running in a browser".
 This is what we mean by "backend", as in "backend developer".